openedx/openedx-user-groups/docs/decisions/0006-replication-of-legacy-mechanisms-behavior.rst

 - It will allow users to create and edit groups, visualize grouping criteria, and perform manual or bulk assignments.
 - Access to the interface will be controlled by administrative permissions.
+- The documentation will be updated to reflect the new administrative panel.

 References
 **********